timburgess/brackets-ftp-sync/src/node/test/README.md

-Test code for the node-side of FTP-Sync
+Test framework for the node-side of FTP-Sync

-Requires mocha

-  npm install -g mocha

-Requires rimraf

-  npm install

-To test:

-  - edit FTP parameters in test.js
-  - mocha (should find test.js and run through tests)

 core.js is the node-specfic code contained within ftpDomain.js.
 As the Brackets code is just message passing, most of the complexity lives here. test.js brings in core.js and runs a series of tests.
+TODO: have ftpDomain.js import code.js as well

-Testing works with the local OS X FTP server (but should work with any local FTP server).
+Testing works with the inbuilt OS X FTP server (but should work with any local FTP server).
 Each test consists of running FTP-Sync and then checking the state of the local directory that maps to the specified REMOTEROOT

+To setup, in the test directory:

+1. Install mocha globally

+  npm install -g mocha

+2. Install rimraf

+  npm install

+3. Copy config.json.example to config.json and add your localhost FTP user and pwd Also, set localprefix to the local directory where your FTP server places you on login

+To test, simply run 'mocha' on the command-line.
+Mocha should find test.js and run through the tests

+mocha --debug-brk will allow debugging via node-inspector